User Session Recording Technology for Security and Compliance Training Course

 Comprehensive C# and .NET Application Security

-21 HoursToday, a variety of programming languages can be utilised to compile code for the .NET and ASP.NET frameworks.
-While this environment offers robust mechanisms for security development, developers must understand how to apply architecture- and coding-level programming techniques to implement desired security functions, thereby avoiding vulnerabilities or mitigating their exploitation.
+21 HoursA wide array of programming languages is currently available to compile code for the .NET and ASP.NET frameworks.
+While this environment offers powerful security development capabilities, developers must understand how to apply architecture- and coding-level techniques to implement desired security functions, avoid vulnerabilities, or limit their exploitation.

-This course aims to equip developers with the skills to prevent untrusted code from executing privileged actions, protect resources via strong authentication and authorisation, manage remote procedure calls and sessions, and explore various functional implementations, all through numerous hands-on exercises.
-A dedicated section covers the configuration and hardening of the .NET and ASP.NET environments for enhanced security.
+This course aims to teach developers through numerous hands-on exercises how to prevent untrusted code from performing privileged actions, protect resources via strong authentication and authorisation, provide remote procedure calls, handle sessions, introduce different implementations for specific functionality, and much more.
+A dedicated section focuses on the configuration and hardening of the .NET and ASP.NET environment for enhanced security.

-A concise introduction to cryptographic foundations establishes a practical baseline for understanding the purpose and operation of various algorithms.
-Building on this, the course outlines cryptographic features available in .NET before discussing recent cryptographic vulnerabilities, including those affecting specific algorithms and protocols, as well as side-channel attacks.
+A brief introduction to cryptography fundamentals provides a common practical baseline for understanding the purpose and operation of various algorithms.
+Based on this, the course presents the cryptographic features usable in .NET.
+This is followed by an overview of recent crypto vulnerabilities related to certain algorithms and protocols, as well as side-channel attacks.

 Participants attending this course will

-- Acquire the ability to utilise various security features within the .NET development environment
+- Learn to use various security features of the .NET development environment

 Audience